rexrainbow/phaser3-rex-notes/docs/docs/ui-label.md

 - `orientation` :
     - `'left-to-right'`, `'horizontal'`,`'h'`, `'x'`, or `0` : Put icon at left side, and text at right side.
     - `'top-to-bottom'`, `'vertical'`,`'v'`, `'y'`, or `1` : Put icon at top side, and text at bottom side.
+- `background` : Game object of background, optional.
+This background game object will be resized to fit the size of label.
 - `icon` : Game object of icon, optional.
 - `iconMask` : Set true to add a *circle* mask on icon game object.
 - `text` : Game object of text, optional.
-- `background` : Game object of background, optional.
-This background game object will be resized to fit the size of label.
+- `action` : Game object of action icon, optional.
+- `actionMask` : Set true to add a *circle* mask on action icon game object.
 - `space` : Pads spaces
     - `space.left`, `space.right`, `space.top`, `space.bottom` : Space of bounds
     - `space.icon` : Space between icon game object and text game object.
+    - `space.text` : Space between text game object and action icon game object.
 - `name` : Set name of this label.
 - `x`, `y` : Position of this label object, it is valid when this label is the top object.
 - `width`, `height` : Minimum width, minimum height.